BillCarsonFr/twitterprofilepage/README.md

 ![final](doc/capture.gif "Preview")

 The goal is not to do it exactly like it's done in the Twitter application, actually i don't know how they done it.
-It's just an attempt to do achieve similar effect.
+It's just an attempt to achieve similar effect.

 Let me explain some key points here.